Birdeatsbaby: 2018–2019: Claws and The World Conspires

 In September 2018, the band put out a their single "Better Man", along with an accompanying music video which Fitzgerald described as "Peaky Blinders themed".
 In an interview, Fitzgerald said of the song, "it's a feminist anthem about having to take on both genders if you’re a woman in this world and you’re in an environment where you have to survive."

-In December 2018, Birdeatsbaby released Claws (A Collection of Covers), a compilation of songs recorded from 2015-2018, which, as the title suggests, contains covers from a number of diverse artists, including David Bowie, Lead Belly and My Chemical Romance, among others.
+In December 2018, Birdeatsbaby released Claws (A Collection of Covers), a compilation of songs recorded from 2015 to 2018, which, as the title suggests, contains covers from a number of diverse artists, including David Bowie, Lead Belly and My Chemical Romance, among others.
 The album was released as a free download as a Christmas gift to their fans.

 Shortly after Coleman's departure from Birdeatsbaby to concentrate on his production career at AudioBeach Studios, the band brought in drummer Pablo Paracchino to begin work on their next album.
 Having met Fitzgerald and Maria in Los Angeles through a mutual friend, John Fryer joined the project as producer.

 The World Conspires, the band's fifth studio album, and the longest yet, with 15 tracks totaling 67 minutes, was released on October 18, 2019, under the label Dr. Music Records.
 The record saw the band again expand their repertoire of instruments, including the addition of harp, hurdy-gurdy, flute, saxophone, clarinet and phonofiddle, while relying less on the piano.
 The album featured more hallmarks of progressive metal - chordal dissonance, complex time signatures, unorthodox harmonies - than any of the band's previous works.
 Also in evidence were more synthesized keyboards, atonal screaming and related elements of progressive rock.
 The title track, a duo with Fitzgerald, also saw Mitchell's first foray into vocal performance.
 Prog magazine included the album track "Lady Grey" on the CD of 10 best new progressive tracks in their November 2019 issue.